AKSB-GP/DH2323_Ocean_simulation/README.md

 ## Week 20

 During the final week most of my focus was spent writing and reflecting on the project as a whole while also adjusting the appearance of the shader.
-It was turbulent and little bit chaotic but nonetheless it was still fun and I learned a great deal.
+It was turbulent and little bit chaotic but nonetheless it was still fun and I learned a great amount of things.
 To view more image and video examples of the shader I recommend checking this Google Drive link: https://drive.google.com/drive/folders/1ZzEJeMdkp2FbshOS-DLsnykrvT7sTRme?usp=sharing.
 Below is one of the final images:

 ![image](https://github.com/AKSB-GP/DH2323_Ocean_simulation/assets/35559511/7b9e140a-d471-4ab1-8ff0-055a5cc8e0c5)